 Students who wish to change sections after the classes have started must contact the academic division of the course.
-If approved by the instructor and dean, the Office of Registrar and Records will process the change.
+If approved by the instructor and dean, the Office of Student Records will process the change.
 It is important that the student follow this procedure.
 Simply dropping one class section and then attending a different section without being officially enrolled will not guarantee the late enrollment will be approved.

 College policy strictly limits the release of student information.
 For this reason, not all services are available via e-mail or by phone.

-Changes to your program of study can be made by filling out a Change of Program of Study (PDF) form and submitting it to the Office of Registrar and Records.
+Changes to your program of study can be made by filling out a Change of Program of Study (PDF) form and submitting it to the Office of Student Records.
 Any changes to your program of study should be planned with your counselor or advisor.
 If you are unsure of your program of study or degree objective, contact the Counseling Office for assistance.
 The deadlines for changing a program of study are: Fall -December 1; Spring - May 1; Summer - July 15.
 Any change request received after the deadline will take effect beginning with the start of the next academic term.

 The maximum number of credit hours a student in good standing may take is 18 hours in Fall/Spring or 10 in summer (including intersession).
 Under certain circumstances a student may receive permission to carry a heavier load.
 You must speak with a Counselor if you wish to take an overload.

-A student who has previously attended another college and who intends to earn a degree or certificate from the College of Lake County must have an official transcript from each college sent directly to the Office of Registrar and Records and submit a Request for Evaluation of Transfer Credit form.
+A student who has previously attended another college and who intends to earn a degree or certificate from the College of Lake County must have an official transcript from each college sent directly to the Office of Student Records and submit a Request for Evaluation of Transfer Credit form.
 Students who have earned credit at non-regionally accredited institutions must complete the Appeal of Evaluation of College Transcript and follow the steps on the form.

 Transfer evaluations are based on the student’s program of study indicated on the Evaluation form.
 Credit will be granted for acceptable work completed at other approved colleges and universities for courses in which a student has earned a grade of C or better.
 Credit will also be awarded for courses in which a D has been earned provided a student’s overall average is C or better for the credits transferred.
 Transfer credits accepted from other collegiate institutions will be entered on the student’s permanent record at the College of Lake County, but the grades earned in these courses will not be used to compute the student’s cumulative grade point average.

-International transcripts will not be evaluated; you must contact a NACES approved evaluator for evaluation for foreign coursework, and have the official evaluation sent to Registrar and Records.
+International transcripts will not be evaluated; you must contact a NACES approved evaluator for evaluation for foreign coursework, and have the official evaluation sent to Student Records.
 The evaluation must be a Catalog Match evaluation in order to be considered for transfer credit.
 Contact a counselor or advisor for a list of approved companies that provide Catalog Match services.

 All documents and transcripts submitted to the College of Lake County become part of CLC’s permanent record.
 Copies of documents and transcripts will not be released to the student or third parties unless required by law.